mhvwerts/randommw/README.md

 ## Status

-We have validated the RNGs and are using them for normally distributed random numbers in numerical simulations of colloidal systems, The code is functional and is now contained in a monolithic header-only library (`randommw.h`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
+We have validated the RNGs and are using them for normally distributed random numbers in numerical simulations of colloidal systems, The code is functional and is now contained in a monolithic header-only library (`randommw.h`) that can be easily included in a scientific computing project in C/C++.
+The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
 They are generated with high throughput, using MWC8222, Lehmer64, PCG64DXSM, Xoshiro256+ or MELG19937-64 as underlying uniform RNG.

 Generated normally distributed random numbers can be written to a binary file using `genzignor.c`.
 These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit) ,[18] giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.